TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 *Identify the customers and stakeholders who will be impacted by this change.*

 - China Team
     - They do the automation to support generating reference documentation from the languages.
-Current languages are here:
+Current languages are here: https://opsdocs.azurewebsites.net/en-us/opsdocs/reference/?branch=master
+        -

 ### Dependencies, Terms and Definitions

 **Reference vs. Conceptual**
 - **Reference** is automatically generated using scripts and automation that has been created by the engineering team.
 There is a different process for each language, and our ability to support documentation in this language is dependant on a relatively heavy engineering lift to support the documentation.

+Doc with example on how to onboard Reference documentation in a particular language (REST is the example): https://github.com/MicrosoftDocs/openpublishing-docs/blob/master/openpublishing/docs/reference/rest/howto-onboard-rest-project.md

-- **Conceptual** hand created content
+- **Conceptual** hand created content, and this means samples, how-tos, quick start guides, and other things that authors actually write.

-Types of pages
+**Types of pages**
     - Hub page...?
-    - others...?
+    - Landing Page...?
+    - Question: When is the edit button not visible?

 **Automation**
  - DocFX - a docfx.json file lets us set metadata about a docset and specify which files in a repro are to be included or excluded from the build.
 This is part of the automation that creates reference documentation